Profit and loss statement

 - Net profit (Calculate Gross profit/net sales minus Total expenses)

 Whether you have already started or intending to start, you'll need to fill in actual or estimated figures against each item.
 If using estimated costs, you'll need to label them clearly.
-When preparing a profit and loss, ensure you also clearly state whether your figures are GST inclusive or exclusive.
+When preparing a profit and loss statement, ensure you also clearly state whether your figures are GST inclusive or exclusive.

 Download our Profit and loss template to access an alternative version of this template.